 An Independent Financial Adviser (IFA) will advise you on the best financial products for you after researching the whole market.
 You have the option to pay a fee for their service (as opposed to commission).

 An investment can be linked to an inflation index (CPI – Consumer Price Index, or RPI – Retail Price Index).
 If it is, it ensures that your return will stay in line with increases and decreases in that index.

-Savings or investments that earn tax-free interest.
+Stands for Individual Savings Account.
+These are savings or investments that earn tax-free interest.
 There is a limit to the amount you can invest each year.
-Stands for Individual Savings Account

 A tax paid on your estate (everything you own, minus your debts) after you die, if it’s valued over a certain amount.